Battle of Alesia: Siege

 Some of the Roman soldiers had to go a considerable distance to get the timber for the construction of the works and grain to feed the troops.
 This reduced the number of troops at the Roman works.
 The Gauls made sorties with large forces to attack the works.
 Therefore, Caesar added further structures to the works to make them defensible by the reduced number of troops.
 Cut tree trunks were sharpened to create stakes.
 They were fastened at the bottom and sunk into a five pedes deep trench (1.5 m, 4.9 ft) with the boughs protruding from the ground.
-They were tied in rows of five so that they could not be pulled up without being impaled by the sharp stakes.
+They were tied in rows of five so that they could not be pulled up without the attackers being impaled by the sharp stakes.
 Pits three pedes (0.9 m, 2.9 ft) deep which sloped inwards slightly to the bottom were dug in front of the stakes.
 They were placed in five intersected rows in the shape of a quincunx (an arrangement of five objects with four at the corners and the fifth at the centre).
 Tapering stakes, the thickness of a man's thigh, were sharpened at the top, hardened with fire, and sunk in the pits.
 They protruded from the bottom of the pit to a height of four fingers.
 Earth was pressed hard to a height of one foot from the bottom of the pit to make the stakes firm.
 The rest of the pit was covered with twigs and broken-off tree branches to hide the trap.
 Eight rows of this kind were placed three pedes (0.9 m, 2.9 ft).
 In front of these, one pes (0.3 m, 0.97 ft) stakes with iron hooks were sunk into the ground and scattered close to each other all over the field.

-To prepare for the arrival of the Gallic relief forces, Caesar constructed an outer fortification (a contravallation) with the same specifications but facing the opposite way as protection against the external attack by this relief force.
+To prepare for the arrival of the Gallic relief forces, Caesar constructed an outer fortification (a circumvallation) with the same specifications but facing the opposite way as protection against the external attack by this relief force.
 It followed the most favourable ground and formed a circuit of 14 Roman miles (20.7 km, 12.86 modern miles).